-Restaurant software company (NYSE:OLO) reported results ahead of analyst expectations in the Q1 FY2022 quarter, with revenue up 18.3% year on year to $42.7 million.
-The company expects that next quarter's revenue would be around $45.7 million, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations.
-Olo made a GAAP loss of $11.5 million, improving on its loss of $26.4 million, in the same quarter last year.
+Restaurant software company (NYSE:OLO) fell short of analyst expectations in Q2 FY2022 quarter, with revenue up 27% year on year to $45.6 million.
+Guidance for the next quarter also missed analyst expectations with revenues guided to $46.7 million at the midpoint, or 8.62% below analyst estimates.
+Olo made a GAAP loss of $11.6 million, down on its loss of $2.43 million, in the same quarter last year.

 - EPS (non-GAAP): $0.01 vs analyst estimates of $0 ($0.01 beat)

-- The company reconfirmed revenue guidance for the full year, at $196 million at the midpoint
+- The company dropped revenue guidance for the full year, from $196 million to $183.5 million at the midpoint, a 6.37% decrease

 Founded by Noah Glass, who wanted to get a cup of coffee faster on his way to work, Olo (NYSE:OLO) provides restaurants and food retailers with software to manage food orders and delivery.